Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 In what follows, our domain is as shown in Figure~\ref{fig:domain}, with dimensions $L_x \times L_y \times H$ and a spatially mean zonal flow $U(t)$ over topography $h(x, y)$.
-For two-dimensional analysis, we restrict ourselves to the $x-z$ plane.
+For two-dimensional analysis, we restrict ourselves to the $x$--$z$ plane.
 Moreover, for the ensuing theoretical analysis in this section, we assume $L_x$ and $L_y$ are large.
-That is, $L_x,L_y\to\infty$.
+That is, $L_x, L_y\to\infty$.

-Throughout this paper, we use the terms ``stress", ``form drag" and ``internal wave drag" somewhat interchangeably.
-However, it is to be understood that each of these terms are defined differently.
-By ``stress" we mean the total force (scaled by $1/\rho_0$) acting on the current as per \eqref{F2deq} or \eqref{F3deq}.
-Then, by ``form drag" we mean the component of the stress in phase with the current and therefore associated with a mean energy exchange.
-Finally, ``internal wave drag" refers to the component of form drag due to the formation of internal waves.
-Many existing parametrisations focus only on internal wave drag, which is the dominant component of stress in most idealised scenarios, but not if the flow is ``bottom-trapped", sufficiently non-linear or resonant with the topography.
+Throughout this paper, we use the closely related terms ``stress" and ``internal wave drag".
+To avoid any confusion, we briefly clarify what is meant by each of these terms.
+By ``stress", or more correctly ``form stress", we mean the total force (scaled by $1/\rho_0$) acting on the flow as per \eqref{F2deq} or \eqref{F3deq}. ``Internal wave drag" refers to the component of form stress due to the formation of internal waves.
+Many existing parametrisations focus only on internal wave drag, which is the dominant component of stress in many idealised scenarios, but not if the flow is blocked or sufficiently non-linear.